pgexperts/accidentalDBA/README.md

 Accidental DBA Tutorial Files
 =============================

-Version 0.6.
-Updated for FOSS4G.
+Version 0.7.
+Updated for pgConfSV.

 This repository contains files for the Accidental DBA tutorial.
 These files are required to perform the hands-on exercises.